Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Any notice required to be given to the Association or the Committee may be given—

-   1. by handing the notice to a member of the Committee;
+   a) by handing the notice to a member of the Committee;

    2. by sending the notice by post to the registered address;